TeYuanLiu/teyuanliu.github.io/_projects/2021-08-05-alpha-tic-tac-toe-zero.md

 ### Playground

-Welcome to play the game of Tic-tac-toe against my [AlphaZero agent](https://github.com/Te-YuanLiu/alpha-zero)!
+Welcome to play the game of Tic-tac-toe with my [AlphaZero agent](https://github.com/Te-YuanLiu/alpha-zero)!

 Note that it may take a minute for the agent to wake up from idling, so please be patient.